-St artup mo de configuration on Startup nBOOT1 воото BOOT_SEL nBOOT0 mode Access mode bit Pin bit bit Х 0 1 X Main flash memory (Flash) The main flash memory is mapped to the boot space, but it can still be accessed at its original address, that is, the contents of the flash memory can be accessed in two address areas.
-1 1 1 X System memory The system memory is mapped to the boot space (0x0000 0000), but it can still be accessed at its original address.
-0 1 1 X Built-in SRAM SRAM can be accessed only at the starting address.
-X X 0 1 Main flash memory (Flash) The main flash memory is mapped to the boot space, but it can still be accessed at its original address, that is, the contents of the flash memory can be accessed in two address areas.
-1 Х 0 0 System memory The system memory is mapped to the boot space (0x0000 0000), but it can still be accessed at its original address.
-0 X 0 0 Built-in SRAM SRAM can be accessed only at the starting address.
+Startup mode configuration Startup Access mode nBOOT1 bit BOOT0 Pin mode Access mode Х 0 Main flash memory (Flash) The main flash memory is mapped to the boot space, but it can still be accessed at its original address, that is, the contents of the flash memory can be accessed in two address areas.
+1 1 System memory The system memory is mapped to the boot space (0x0000 0000), but it can still be accessed at its original address.
+0 1 Built-in SRAM SRAM can be accessed only at the starting address.

-- (1) The boot space address is 0x0000 0000 - (2) The original address of Flash is 0x0800 0000 - (3) The original address of system memory is 0x1FFF D800 - (4) The starting address of SRAM is 0x2000 0000
+- (1) The boot space address is 0x0000 0000 - (2) The original address of Flash is 0x0800 0000 - $(3) \ \ \text{The original address of the system memory is 0x1FFF C800}$

-- (5) The user can select the startup mode after reset by setting the states of nBOOT1 bit and BOOT0 pin. - (6) BOOT pin should keep the user's required startup configuration in standby mode.
+- (4) The starting address of SRAM is 0x2000 0000 - (5) The user can select the startup mode after reset by setting the states of nBOOT1 bit and BOOT0 pin. - (6) BOOT pin should keep the user's required startup configuration in standby mode.
 When exiting from the standby mode, the value of boot pin will be latched. - (7) If you choose to start from built-in SRAM, you must use NVIC's exception table and offset register to remap the vector table to SRAM when writing the application code.